Israel entry requirements for Nepal passport holders

 Transit visa required

-Nepal passport holders need a transit visa to change planes in Israel, even if staying airside.
-Apply at an Israeli embassy before travel.
+Nepali passport holders require a visa to transit through Israel, even if staying airside.

 Exceptions & conditions